-Me Kyeoung Lee draws each of her illustrations with acrylic pens, and chooses to sketch each at noon to avoid the hazy shadows cast by early mornings or late afternoons.
-You can see more of her illustrated documentation on her website. (via Booooooom, Creative Boom)
+Me Kyeoung Lee draws each of her paintings with acrylic pens and chooses to sketch each at noon to avoid the hazy shadows cast by early mornings or late afternoons.
+You can see more of her documentation on her website. (via Booooooom, Creative Boom)

 Do stories and artists like this matter to you?
 Become a Colossal Member and support independent arts publishing.
 Join a community of like-minded readers who are passionate about contemporary art, help support our interview series, gain access to partner discounts, and much more.
 Join now!